Carl Reiner, American comedy pioneer passes away

 Reiner is survived by three children, including Rob Reiner, director of several hit movies and known for playing Archie Bunker’s son-in-law Meathead in the hit TV comedy All in the Family.
 Reiner’s wife of 64 years, Estelle, died in 2008.

-Rob Reiner on Twitter mourned his father’s passing, saying, “As I write this my heart is hurting… He was my guiding light.”
+Rob Reiner mourned his father’s death on Twitter, saying, “As I write this my heart is hurting… He was my guiding light.”

 His father was also active on Twitter.
 His final tweet on Monday was in praise of British playwright and composer Noel Coward, whom he lauded as “the single most prolific writer of musical comedies, plays, songs and films”.